Ariiees/ESE519_Final/README.md

 ## What it does?

 You coud using a balanced board to control the fly of the drone in real time(mimic the behavior of the joystick) which is also the main part to control the drone.
+At the same time, we also create a camera panel which can track the drone's trajectory by search its front LED and rotate with it.

 ### Demo